On vanishing of Kronecker coefficients: Construction of vanishing Kronecker coefficients with partition triples in the Kronecker cone

-By Fortune \cite{fortune}, if there exists a co-sparse NP-complete language under polynomial-time Karp-reductions, then $P=NP$.
-Theorem~\ref{tnprefined}, in conjunction with this result, implies that, assuming $P\not = NP$, the set of partitions triples satisfying the constraints (0)-(5) in Theorem~\ref{tkron1} is non-sparse, i.e, its cardinality is superpolynomial in $m$.
-(The result in \cite{fortune} applies to NP-complete sets, rather than NP-hard sets.
-But we can still apply this result to the NP-complete set of simplex-like partition triples (cf.~Theorem~\ref{tkronnp2}) with positive Kronecker coefficients to get the desired conclusion.)
-To prove Theorem~\ref{tkron1}, we have to get rid of the $P \not = NP$ assumption, and replace the superpolynomial bound by $\Omega(2^{m^a})$ bound, for some positive constant $a$.
-This is achieved by Lemma~\ref{lnonsparse} and Theorem~\ref{tkron1crux} below.
+By \cite{fortune}, if there exists a co-sparse NP-complete language under polynomial-time many-one-reductions, then P=NP. \ref{tnprefined}, in conjunction with this result, implies that, assuming P$\neq$NP, the set of partitions triples satisfying the constraints \ref{tkron1:0}--\short\ref{tkron1:5} is non-sparse, i.e, its cardinality is superpolynomial in $m$.
+(The result in~\cite{fortune} applies to NP-complete sets, rather than NP-hard sets.
+But we can still apply this result to the NP-complete set of simplex-like partition triples (cf.~\ref{tkronnp2}) with positive Kronecker coefficients to get the desired conclusion.)
+To prove \ref{tkron1}, we have to get rid of the assumption that P$\neq$NP and replace the superpolynomial bound by $\Omega(2^{m^a})$ bound, for some positive constant $a$.
+This will be achieved by \ref{lnonsparse} and \ref{tkron1crux} below.

-Recall \cite{johnson} that the 3-DIMENSIONAL MATCHING problem is to decide, given a set $M \subseteq W \times X \times Y$, where $W$, $X$, and $Y$ are disjoint sets of size $q$, whether $M$ contains a matching, that is, a subset $M' \subseteq M$ of size $q$ such that no two elements of $M'$ agree in any coordinate.
+Recall from \cite{johnson} that the \ThreeDMatching problem is to decide, given a set $M \subseteq W \times X \times Y$, where $W$, $X$, $Y$ are disjoint sets of size $q$, whether $M$ contains a \emph{(perfect) matching}, i.e., a subset $M' \subseteq M$ of size $q$ such that no two elements of $M'$ agree in any coordinate.
 Without loss of generality, we assume henceforth that each element in $W\cup X \cup Y$ appears in some triple of $M$.
-We denote any such instance of 3-DIMENSIONAL MATCHING by the tuple $(M, W, X, Y, q)$.
-It is known \cite{johnson} that the 3-DIMENSIONAL MATCHING problem is NP-complete.
+We denote instances of \ThreeDMatching by tuples $(M, W, X, Y, q)$.
+It is known that the \ThreeDMatching problem is NP-complete \citep{johnson}.

-\begin{lemma} The number of instances $(M,W,X,Y,q)$'s of 3-DIMENSIONAL MATCHING with total bit-length $\le N$ such that $M$ does not have a matching is $\Omega(2^{N^b})$ for some positive constant $b<1$.
+\begin{lemma} The number of instances $(M,W,X,Y,q)$ of the \ThreeDMatching problem with total bit-length $\le N$ such that $M$ does not have a matching is $\Omega(2^{N^b})$ for some positive constant $b < 1$.